hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/05__shrImallalitAlAlitaH.md

 > > > that He has the same form.
 > > >
 > >
-> > ​It is also not very clear.​
+> > It is also not very clear.
 > >
-> > ​Anyway, no name is eternal, as it is mithyA according to advaitin-s.
+> > Anyway, no name is eternal, as it is mithyA according to advaitin-s.
 If
 > > you mean that A-pralayam, then it may be true.
 But, your intentions
 > appear
 > > otherwise.